Trouble at CVS Health long-term care business weighs heavily

 Analysts expected earnings of $2.09 per share and $54.61 billion in revenue, according to FactSet.

+Company shares slid nearly 8 percent, or $5.34, to $64.54 in midday trading.
+The shares of competitors Walgreens Boots Alliance Inc. and Cigna Corp. also were down.

-That stock price also slid nearly 10 percent last year and is still below the closing price of $75.53 it registered Oct.
+CVS Health’s stock price also dropped nearly 10 percent last year and is still far below the closing price of $75.53 it registered Oct.
 25, 2017, the day before The Wall Street Journal first reported on the possibility of an Aetna deal.

 This story has been corrected to show that the company posted a net loss of $419 million in the fourth quarter, not $421,000.